RayAndrade/TheRayCode/JavaScript/Creational/Prototype/README.md

 | **Why**   | Saves time, avoids duplicate code, supports dynamic object creation |
 | **Bonus** | Built-in support in JavaScript via object prototypes and cloning    |

+## 🧬 S.W\.O.T.
+Analysis — Prototype Pattern

+### ✅ **Strengths**

+1. Allows fast object creation by cloning existing instances.
+2. Reduces repetitive setup logic by reusing configured prototypes.
+3. Supports dynamic and flexible object structures at runtime.

+---

+### ❌ **Weaknesses**

+1. Requires a solid understanding of cloning and object references in JavaScript.
+2. Deep copying complex objects can be error-prone and expensive.
+3. May hide important details about how an object is initialized.

+---

+### 🌱 **Opportunities**

+1. Helps juniors learn about prototypal inheritance and object cloning in JavaScript.
+2. Encourages reuse of pre-configured templates across different contexts.
+3. Builds insight into optimizing performance in large-scale applications.

+---

+### ⚠️ **Threats**

+1. Incorrect cloning may lead to unexpected shared state or bugs.
+2. JavaScript’s flexible prototype system can be misused without clear design.
+3. Overuse may complicate debugging by obscuring object origin and structure.

 [TheRayCode.ORG](https://www.TheRayCode.org)